UBC-MOAD/docs/jupyter.rst

   http://sailsh:8888/?token=bbd686ffaa5398aacaee25c9fa44b5f9424889a81ad7d9f1

-the token is :kbd:`bbd686ffaa5398aacaee25c9fa44b5f9424889a81ad7d9f1`.
+the token is ``bbd686ffaa5398aacaee25c9fa44b5f9424889a81ad7d9f1``.

-When you run Jupyter in this way, remember that all of the notebooks and files you are working with are on the remote computer (:kbd:`salish`) file system, not on your laptop.
+When you run Jupyter in this way, remember that all of the notebooks and files you are working with are on the remote computer (``salish``) file system, not on your laptop.
 So,
 when you commit your changes with :program:`git`,